A cactus with thin light green pads tinted purple with stress coloration, and several-inch long spines

 Gloves

-Gloves will only go so far to protect you, and many store-bought gardening gloves aren't at all made to withstand spines.
-Cactus gloves exist, and are tough like dog-handling gloves.
-But if you've seen the Desert Worlds episode of Green Planet, you know even that isn't enough for some spines; the show features David Attenborough playing with cholla at Saguaro National Park here in Tucson!
+Gloves will only go so far to protect you, and your average store-bought gardening gloves aren't at all made to withstand spines.
+Cactus gloves exist, they are thick and tough like dog-handling gloves.
+But if you've seen the Desert Worlds episode of Green Planet, you know even that isn't enough to protect from some spines; the show features David Attenborough playing with cholla at Saguaro National Park here in Tucson!

 I have not invested in a pair of cactus gloves.
 Personally I'm a klutz and find it easier to delicately maneuver and feel what I am doing without the bulk on my hands.
 Instead I rely on...